 |Premier Plus||Lifetime||£8,000 per policy year||£32.13|

 Prices will vary from dog to dog, etc. so you may receive different quotes, but for the price, Scratch & Patch offers one of the higher overall vet fee limits.
 However, more expensive brands may be worth the higher price for features you want.
-For example, John Lewis pet insurance review has a longer notification time for claims.
+For example, Petplan pet insurance review has a longer notification time for claims.